w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 5. CAPTCHA in WooCommerce login form

 == Changelog ==

+= 1.2.5 =
+* Improve compatibility with WordPress 5.0

+= 1.2.4 =
+* Make admin notice dismiss button more obvious.

+= 1.2.3 =
+* Small fix and improvement.

 = 1.2.2 =
 * Fixed bug where recaptcha on lost password page was broken.